dansmyers/Simulation/2-Probability/Deliverables/1-Fan_Fiction.md

 <img src="https://64.media.tumblr.com/3ee467fbfc590a59e079ddfe7f93d34d/tumblr_psp65oRMS91s5b5tzo1_500.jpg" width="40%" />

-There are a total of 40 students in Hermoine's year at Hogwarts.
-What's the probability that no two students in Hermoine's year share the same birthday?
+There are a total of 40 students in Hermione's year at Hogwarts.
+What's the probability that no two students in Hermione's year share the same birthday?
 Write a small program to do the calculation.

 Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.